What the Hell is a Jarbidge?

 The Jarbidge river flows from its headwaters in the Jarbidge mountains of Nevada into the southern desert of Idaho.
 This river is famous for its hoodoos and caves, rousing whitewater and springtime ground fireworks (wildflower eye-candy explosions).
 DON’T BRING FIREWORKS-they are natural, non-flammable and free of charge here in the spring.
 The Jarbidge is a tributary to the Bruneau River and the two become one on the Owyhee Desert Plateau.
 When paired together, you have a contiguous stretch of an incredibly remote and scenic, wilderness river trip.

-Supposedly, the legend goes, the Jarbidge mountains and canyon lands were the home to a cannibalistic giant.
-He would catch men in his basket and take them away to gobble them up.
+The available resources online (either not advertised or explicitly not written by Tribe members) tell the inquirer this story- the Jarbidge mountains and canyon lands were the home to a cannibalistic giant.
+He would catch people in his basket and take them away to gobble them up.
 The “hills”, now known as the Jarbidge mountains, were a place the Shoshone avoided because of this evil haunting.
 It wasn’t until gold was found in the mountains, around 1908, that a mining settlement was established.
 This town is modern day Jarbidge, Nevada.
-When white miners interfaced with Shoshone Tribe members, the word Jarbidge was born.

 Photos by, Dove Miller